-I am always interested and open to hearing other people’s personal experiences of trauma and life, and I do not accept unwanted advice on how to become ‘healed’ or ‘enlightened’ or ‘better’ for myself personally, unless I specifically ask for or seek out the information for myself.
-As such, anything offered here in terms of resources or articles of an educational nature are offered in the full belief that you know you best and you are welcome to take from this project what works for you and leave the rest.
+I am always interested and open to hearing other people’s experiences of trauma and life (which I believe are all so complex and unique, even where there is deep connection), and I do not accept unwanted advice on how to become ‘healed’ or ‘enlightened’ or ‘better’ for myself personally, unless I specifically ask for or seek out the information for myself.
+I believe there is a lot of nuance and complexity in how we each use language around all of this (which is continuously changing for me too), and as such, resources shared in my work are offered in the full belief that you know you best and you are welcome to take what works for you and leave the rest.
 Truly.

 As I believe I know me best, just as you know you best.
 I trust in your knowing of you and ask you to trust in my knowing of me.